 - If you cannot work at all, your lost wages will be determined as two-thirds (66%) of your pre-injury average weekly earnings, but no more than Florida’s weekly benefit amount limit ($971.00 in 2020).

 - If you can work with restrictions but are not able to earn as much as you did before your injury or illness, your wage replacement benefits will equal to a certain percentage of the difference between your pre- and post-injury average weekly earnings.

 ‘When Will I Get My First Workers’ Compensation Check?’

 If you qualify for workers’ compensation, you are probably wondering when to expect your first workers’ comp check.
 In Florida, injured workers are entitled to receive wage replacement benefits on the eighth day of their disability.

 Under Florida’s workers’ compensation law, a worker cannot receive lost wage benefits for the first seven days of their disability if they are not disabled for a total of 21 days or more.
 Thus, if you are disabled for more than 21 days, you will receive your loss of income benefits for the first week of your disability.

 Although you can begin earning lost wage benefits on the eighth day of your disability, workers usually receive their first workers’ compensation check within 21 days from the date they reported their occupational injury or illness to their employer.

 After your first workers’ comp check arrives within 21 days, you will receive workers’ compensation benefits every two weeks until you are deemed no longer eligible to receive these benefits.

-Schedule a consultation with our workers’ compensation attorneys at Scott J. Sternberg & Associates, P.A., to determine your eligibility for benefits and calculate how long you will have to wait for your first workers’ comp check.
+Schedule a consultation with our workers’ compensation attorneys at Sternberg / Forsythe, P.A., to determine your eligibility for benefits and calculate how long you will have to wait for your first workers’ comp check.
 Our Florida workers’ compensation lawyers will also help you determine how long you will receive your benefits after your claim is approved.
 Call at (561) 529-9569 for a case review.